 ASK US ANYTHING!

 The Power of Being Curious During Student Recruitment

-Student recruitment can be a stressful experience.
+Participating in the recruitment process is exciting.
+However, we know that it can also be stressful.
 As you navigate the process of selecting where to start your legal career, how do you make sure you select the firm that is right for you?
 Asking the right questions helps give you the information you need!
 We asked our students what questions they were glad they asked or wished they had asked of us and others during their recruitment experiences.